izzy-Ti/izzy-Ti/README.md

 Hi, I'm Israel! 👋
-I'm a Software Engineering student at ASTU.
+I'm a Backend Developer with expertise in building scalable applications, integrating payment systems, managing databases, and optimizing deployment workflows.
+I also have experience with CI/CD pipelines, Docker, and web3 technologies like Solidity and Blockchain development.

-MERN stack expert with knowledge in Django & PHP/Laravel.
-Currently exploring Solidity, Blockchain, smart contracts, and DApps.
-Feel free to check out my repos!
+Feel free to explore my repos!